dan4am/SudokuSolver/README.md

 To launch the module, the user must specify whether his device is connected to the computer by [WiFi](https://help.famoco.com/developers/dev-env/adb-over-wifi/) or via USB.
 If the device is connected via [WiFi](https://help.famoco.com/developers/dev-env/adb-over-wifi/), the user must specify the ip address of the device, [here](https://help.simpletelly.com/article/329-how-to-find-your-android-device-ip-address) is how to retrieve it.

 If all necessary prepartions have been done, the user can push the start button.
-After aproximatively 30 seconds for the module to process the screenshot, a pygame window will appear with the same grid as the one on the androide device.
+After aproximatively 30 seconds for the module to process the screenshot, a pygame window will appear with the same grid as the one on the android device.